Downsizing Checklist for Caregivers and Parents

 Don’t Be Afraid to Ask for Help

 Rightsizing a senior’s residence is a challenge, and it may feel like too big of a task.
 If you feel out of your depth, or overwhelmed by the challenge of moving, sometimes you need an expert to help out.
 If you need additional assistance, use our interactive map to find senior living communities in your area.
-You can schedule an appointment to meet with Senior Lifestyle staff and talk through any concerns you may have with rightsizing.
+You can schedule an appointment to meet with Senior Lifestyle team members and talk through any concerns you may have with rightsizing.

 For information on ongoing care, and enriching the lives of seniors, be sure to read our Senior Lifestyle Blog!